millxisyes/randomscreenshottool/README.md

 Python 3 or higher is required, download Python from https://www.python.org/downloads/release/python-3124/

+Ensure that in the installer, you add it to path.

 Make sure that pip is updated, ensure this by typing ```pip install --upgrade pip``` into your Command Prompt/Terminal

 # Installation